Toggle: English / Spanish

 Symptoms of WM may include any of the following:

 A physical examination may reveal a swollen spleen, liver, and lymph nodes.
 An eye exam may show enlarged veins in the retina or retinal bleeding (hemorrhages).

-shows a low number of red blood cells and platelets.
-A shows evidence of kidney disease.
+shows a low number of red blood cells and platelets. shows evidence of kidney disease.
 A serum viscosity test can tell if the blood has become thick.
-Symptoms usually occur when the blood is four times thicker than normal.
+Symptoms usually occur when the blood is 4 times thicker than normal.

 A test called serum protein electrophoresis shows an increased level of the IgM antibody.
 Levels are often higher than 3 grams per deciliter (g/dL).

 Bone lesions are very rare.
 If they are present, a bone marrow examination will show cells that look like both lymphocytes and plasma cells.